daattali/beautiful-jekyll/_posts/2023-07-5-how-we-operate.md

 ## Privacy

-We will not...
+We won't...
-  - discuss your property or your affairs with anyone else
+  - discuss your property or affairs with anyone else
   - put your details on a customer list
   - share any of your data with third parties

 We will delete...
   - your email or text communications after one year
   - your contact details after six months unless you request otherwise
-  - any information received via our website form after one month
+  - any information received through our website form after one month